relay-integrations/relay-jira/triggers/jira-trigger-issue-deleted/README.md

 ### Step 2: Configure the webhook
 - Name your trigger (e.g. "relay")
 - Copy the Webhook URL from your Relay workflow and paste it in the URL field.
-- Toggle the box for "Issue: Deleted" to configure the webhook to trigger when issues are created.
+- Toggle the box for "Issue: Deleted" to configure the webhook to trigger when issues are deleted.

 ![Configuring new webhook in Jira](../../media/configure-trigger.gif)